How to Make Candy Apples

 Flavour Oil - This stuff - Lorann Oil is the gold standard - is a bit harder to come by, but can usually be found at your local cake or candy making supply store.
 It comes in a LOT more flavours than grocery store extracts do, so you can really have fun with it!

 Note: Flavour oils are MUCH more concentrated than extracts.
-You’ll need a Tbsp of extract in this recipe, but only a tsp of oil.
+You’ll need a tablespoon of extract in this recipe, but only a teaspoon of oil.

 Colouring Your Candy Apples

 I like to choose my flavour first, then the candy colour... but sometimes I’ll be going for a certain look, and will pick the colour first and decide what flavour would be nice with it.